jennyho/370-project1/README.md

-The HTML file contains CSS that controls the style and the Javascript code that controls the sentence randomization.
+The HTML file contains CSS that controls the style and the Javascript that controls the sentence randomization.